bixb922/crank-organ/doc-hardware/README.md

 This is not tested.
 Once tested, I'll describe that later.

 # Copyright and license
+This license and disclaimer also covers the hardware design.
+The hardware design is part of the software published here.

 (c) 2023 Hermann Paul von Borries.

 Permission is hereby granted, free of charge, to any person obtaining a copy